 There are many spots in the U.S. (and around the world) where you cannot legally fly drones.
-That being said, there are many, many more places where it IS legal to fly drones!
+That being said, there are many, many more places where you CAN legally fly drones!

 Don’t be discouraged, just because your local park bans drones or you can’t bring a drone with you on your vacation to the Grand Canyon.
 There are many excellent places to fly, and this guide will show you how to tell if your specific spot is legal or not.